 register at that address.

 We can combine these all now!
-We loadNext
+We loadNext to get the

-opcode, converting it to a Haskell function using getOp
+opcode, converting it to a Haskell function using getOp,

 then thread that computation through our two arguments getting an output